 The following resources will assist all teachers to transform their classrooms to be inclusive for all students—with or without disabilities.

 Mission Empower wants to come to your school!
 We want tomorrow’s leaders to see our abilities and not our disabilities.
 We offer presentations about diversity and ability through humorous skits, an interactive game show to test students’ knowledge, and hands-on activities for younger learners.

 Contact us to schedule a date and time for a group from Mission Empower to come to your school.

 For more information, contact Jill Hrinda-Patten at (814) 825-0788.

-With 20 or more students in your classroom each school year, you have found that each one is different and they learn in their own ways.
-We have provided different strategies and techniques that you can use in your classroom to help everyone learn the material you are teaching to them.
+With 20 or more students in your classroom each school year, you have found that each one is different, and they learn in their own ways.
+We have provided different strategies and techniques that you can use in your classroom to help everyone learn the material you are teaching.